JDreh/craftingjackblack/src/README.md

 This project uses [uv](https://github.com/astral-sh/uv) to run.
 To begin, go into the `src` directory.

-To train a specific agent, run `uv run main.py <agent_name>`, where the agent name is one of the following:
+To train specific agents, run `uv run main.py <agent1> [agent2]...`, where the agent name is one of the following:

 - sql: Single Q-Learning